mattermost/docs/source/help/getting-started/organizing-conversations.rst

 Experimental: Channel Organization Features
 --------------------------------------------

 Join us in testing an experimental feature set offering additional functionality for managing channels in your sidebar.
 The features can be enabled using an opt-in config setting configured by a System Admin: `ExperimentalChannelSidebar <https://docs.mattermost.com/administration/config-settings.html#experimental-channel-sidebar-experimental>`_.

+When configured by the System Admin, users can enable the features in **Account Settings > Sidebar > Experimental Sidebar Features**.
 Features include:

 **Collapsible categories**: Collapse categories in the sidebar (e.g., favorites, public channels, private channels, and direct messages) to reduce unnecessary scrolling.
 When collapsed, only unread channels will appear in the corresponding category.